Lisa Martin (runner): Career

 Lisa O'Dea was born in Gawler, South Australia.
 She attended Gawler High School.
 She was originally a 400 m hurdler, and she competed in middle-distance events in the AIAW for the Oregon Ducks track and field team.
-Initially reluctant to take up the marathon, she won her first marathon competition, the Rocket City marathon in Huntsville USA in 1983, taking almost five minutes off the Australian record with her time of 2:32:22.
+Initially reluctant to take up the marathon, she won her first marathon competition, the Rocket City marathon in Huntsville, Alabama in 1983, taking almost five minutes off the Australian record with her time of 2:32:22.
 In 1984, as Lisa Martin, she finished seventh in the inaugural women's Olympic marathon at the 1984 Los Angeles Olympics.
 Her time of 2:29:03 was the first of her eleven sub 2:30 marathons.
 Three months later, she finished second in the Chicago Marathon, with a new personal best time of 2:27:40.

 At the 1985 Pittsburgh Marathon, she competed alongside her husband at the time, American distance runner Ken Martin; they became the fastest married couple ever in a marathon winning the men's and women's races in 2:12:57 and 2:31:54 respectively.
 Later that year, she finished second behind Grete Waitz in the New York City Marathon.
 She won the gold medal in the marathon at the 1986 Commonwealth Games in Edinburgh in a personal best of 2:26:07, with New Zealand's Lorraine Moller in second.
 A month later, she won the first of her three Great North Run Half Marathon titles in a personal best of 69:45.
 She ended the 1986 season by again finishing second to Waitz in the New York Marathon.
 She finished second in the 1987 Osaka marathon, behind Moller, then failed to finish the 1987 World Championship marathon in Rome.